Ledgewood Circle: Since replacement

-Since the circle has been replaced, traffic approaching the former circle from the west while moving eastbound on U.S. Route 46 uses a new roadway that cuts through the middle of the former circle.
+Since the circle has been replaced, traffic approaching the former circle from the west while moving eastbound on US 46 uses a new roadway that cuts through the middle of the former circle.
 Traffic must then use two dedicated left turn lanes governed by a signal to turn onto the original alignment of US 46 eastbound.
 Motorists wishing to travel on Route 10 eastbound maintain their travel lanes as those lanes become Route 10 eastbound.
 There is a signal for these lanes too, it stops eastbound traffic to allow for U-turns and westbound US 46 traffic to make a left turn onto eastbound Route 10.

 Traffic on US 46 westbound merges on to a new two lane roadway that occupies the former south-western roadway of the old circle.
-Traffic is governed by a signal which permits westbound US 46 traffic to merge on to the original divided highway that carried U.S. Route 46 west from the circle.
-Westbound travellers wishing to make a left turn onto Route 10 eastbound bear left from US.S.
-Route 46 westbound before this merge and use dedicated left turn lanes to make this move.
+Traffic is governed by a signal which permits westbound US 46 traffic to merge on to the original divided highway that carried US 46 west from the circle.
+Westbound travelers wishing to make a left turn onto Route 10 eastbound bear left from US 46 westbound before this merge and use dedicated left turn lanes to make this move.

-Traffic on Route 10 westbound wishing to travel onto U.S. Route 46 eastbound merge right at the terminus of Route 10 and travel onto the original alignment of US 46 eastbound.
+Traffic on Route 10 westbound wishing to travel onto US 46 eastbound merge right at the terminus of Route 10 and travel onto the original alignment of US 46 eastbound.
 There is no signal for this traffic and it must yield to on coming traffic.
 Travelers on Route 10 westbound wishing to use US 46 westbound maintain their travel lanes and merge onto the original US 46 westbound divided highway via a new roadway built through the middle of the old Ledgewood Circle.
-These lanes are governed by a traffic signal which allows for U-turns and U.S. Route 46 eastbound traffic to make a left turn to continue on US 46 eastbound.
+These lanes are governed by a traffic signal which allows for U-turns and US 46 eastbound traffic to make a left turn to continue on US 46 eastbound.

 While the intersection is more heavily used than ever, traffic moves through much more safely and fluidly with this new alignment.